Remanufacturing

 • Processes.
 We disassemble, check parts, resurface, replace worn components, assemble, test and inspect.

 • Warranty.
-We warrant our parts and workmanship.
+We warrant our workmanship.

 No compromises.
 We stand behind our work by guaranteeing to take our furniture back when you no longer need it to remanufacture it for further lives.